 If you plan to continue your education, you should definitely consider West Columbia.
 You can find a University of South Carolina main campus nearby.
 And the school offers free tuition to students who are at least 60 years old and get accepted to the college.
 But West Columbia offers even more reasons to call it home during your retirement.
 You may want to open a 529 college savings plan on your name to begin saving for your education here.
 In fact, West Columbia has been making several lists of best places to retire in South Carolina for the past few years.
 It has been recognized for its vibrant city life blended with a hit of good-old Southern Hospitality.
 Columbia also surrounds the most recreational centers out of all entries that made our list of best places to retire in South Carolina.

 Anderson offers the most medical facilities among our list of best places to retire in South Carolina.
-And seniors make up a healthy 33% of its population.
+And seniors make up about 25% of its adult population.
 If you retire there, you have plenty of retiree resources to access, including the Anderson County Senior Citizens Program.
 You also have plenty of activities to engage in throughout the small town of Anderson.
 Common attractions include the historic Denver Downs Farm, the Anderson County Museum dedicated to South Carolina’s heritage and Sadlers Creek State Park.
 Your grandchildren may also enjoy the Carolina Wren Park with its colorful fountains and nightly light shows.

 History buffs may be happy to retire in Georgetown, North America’s first settlement.
 And according to our research, it offers several recreational centers and retiree communities.
 You can visit popular sites like the Rice Museum dedicated to the area’s history of rice cultivation, and the South Carolina Maritime Museum.
 Festivities include the annual Wooden Boat Show and performances by the Swamp Fox players at the Strand Cinema.